Migrants Mental Capacity Advocacy Project

 Adults with severe mental health issues receive little support navigating the immigration and social welfare system, though they may lack the mental capacity to do so.
 As a result, many are unable to regularise their status and face the full brunt of the hostile environment.

 In October 2017, we started the Migrants Mental Capacity Advocacy (MMCA) Project to fill this gap.
 The MMCA Project is the first and only project of its kind in the UK.
 We provide tailored and holistic direct support for complex mental health while at the same time push for systemic changes through organising, capacity building, policy and strategic litigation.
+Read more in our report, Without Capacity: Mental Capacity as a Barrier to Justice in the Immigration System here.

 Rachel was trafficked to the UK in 2002 to do housework without pay.
 Rachel suffers from delusions and strongly believes that she is a British citizen.
 She is easily confused, and often anxious and depressed.
 Around 2012, Rachel had a mental health breakdown and was hospitalised.
 Rachel’s employers then kicked her out, leaving her homeless.